SmartTokenLabs/attestation/README.md

 usable on-chain.
 An example of an attestation would be a Devcon ticket.
 See document here: http://tokenscript.org/Attestation.html

+## Build

+The version of Gradle developers use is version 6.7.
+Once you have gradle installed, run:

+$ gradle build

+The build script will run a few tests, resulting a few pem files created in `build/test-results/` directory.

 ## Try it yourself

 This is a walk-through to use the functionalities provided by this library through commandline: [commandline demonstration](cli-demo.md)